Vecna42/public_rpg/White Wolf/Vampire the Requiem/Mechanics/Lynx 2.0.md

 **Failure:** The Lynx cannot forge the connections required, and the vitae spent to activate the power is wasted.

-**Success:** For each success the Lynx may exchange one of the following with the target:
+**Success:** For each success the Lynx may exchange one of the following with the two targets involved:
 + _Social networks_:
 	+ All of their Allies merits
 	+ All of their Contacts merits